DUI Field Sobriety Tests

 I would answer the certified question in the negative based on article I, section 9 of the Florida Constitution, which states that residents of this state may not be compelled to be witnesses against themselves in any criminal matter.
 To permit evidence of a refusal to take sobriety tests is little better than informing the finder of fact that the defendant refused to deny guilt.
 I further would hold that a roadside sobriety test may only be conducted on the basis of probable cause.
 People v.
 Carlson, 677 P. 2d 310 (Colo.
 1984); Jones v.
 State, 459 So.
 2d 1068 (Fla.
 2d DCA 1984).

 If you were arrested for an alleged DUI offense in Central Florida after submitting to any kind of field sobriety tests, it is in your best interest to seek legal representation as soon as possible.
-Ashley M. Aulls, P.A. defends clients facing drunk driving charges all over Pasco County, Hernando County, Citrus County, and Sumter County.
+The Law Office of Ashley Aulls, P.A. defends clients facing drunk driving charges all over Pasco County, Hernando County, Citrus County, and Sumter County.